wpidlib/WPID-Library-Docs/tutorials/Logging/dataLogging.md

 ## Logging to the Brain and Graphing the Results
 The P, I, D, Error and Speed values for ***EACH*** motor group are also automatically logged to a set of files if you have a microSD card inserted in the VEX Brain.

-> #### IMPORTANT NOTE: Since VEX does not contain the libraries necessary for deleting files, you will *HAVE* to delete files between each individual run, or they will accumulate an become ungraphable.
+> #### IMPORTANT NOTE: Since VEX does not contain the libraries necessary for deleting files, you will *HAVE* to delete files between each individual run, or they will accumulate and no longer be graphable.

 ### How to Graph the Data
 You will first want to remove the microSD card from the VEX Brain and plug it into a computer.